Motivational Quotes for Sales Team to Achieve Targets

 Expectancy (Efforts)

-The expectancy factor of Vroom expectancy theory refers to the employees’ anticipation that if they make efforts to complete the job, they will achieve performance goals.
-For example, the employee has to sell 100 phones to achieve the monthly product selling goal.
-To achieve the monthly goal set by the company, employees continuously keep trying.
+The expectancy factor in Vroom’s expectancy theory refers to employees’ expectation that, if they make an effort to complete the job, they will achieve performance goals.
+For example, the employee must sell 100 phones to meet the monthly product sales target.
+To achieve the company’s monthly goal, employees continually strive.

-Expectancy finds the answers to the question “Can I achieve my target if I work hard?”
+Expectancy provides an answer to the question: “Can I achieve my target if I work hard?”

 Instrumentality (Performance)

 Instrumentality is the employees’ belief that they will receive the expected outcome if their performance meets the demands.
 For example, the employee will get rewards if they achieve the target.
-The expected outcome might come with a salary increment, promotion, and recognition.
+The expected outcome may include a salary increase, promotion, and recognition.

-Expectancy sees the answers to the question “Will I get rewards if I can achieve the target?”
+Expectancy refers to the answer to the question: “Will I get rewards if I can achieve the target?”

 Valence (Outcome)